nlabh01/ExData_Plotting1/SOLUTION.md

   * <b>source("plot3.R")</b>
   * <b>source("plot1s4.R")</b>

-<b>NOTE:</b> Each of the 4 plot scripts above rexecutes the <b>data-in.R</b>.
-The <b<data-in.R</b> script checks for presence of the download file or unzipped data file.
-That helps avoid re-downloading and re-extracting the data for every plot script executed.
+<b>NOTE:</b> Each of the 4 plot scripts above rexecutes the <b>data-in.R</b> script.
+To avoid re-downloading and re-extracting the data for every plot script executed, the <b>data-in.R</b> script for presence of the download file or unzipped data file.

-### Considerations while loading the data:
+### Considerations while loading the data

-* R code snippet to calculate rough estimate of amount of memory the dataset will occupy:
+R code snippet to calculate rough estimate of amount of memory the dataset will occupy: